jprusakiewicz/blender_retarget_automation/README.md

 ## Going short with only one _.fbx_ file
  ####(optional)
 If you want to process only one .fbx file you can use `core.py` file with _Blender_ command.
-It takes 3 arguments: import_scale, source fbx file path, export directory path,
+It takes 4 arguments: import scale, source fbx file path, export directory path, export suffix
 example:
 `Blender ../target/target.blend --background --python core.py -- 1 ../source/ ../exports _DONE`